-This treasure of Mother Good features one nursery thyme on every page with charming pictures and thick, embossed pages.
+This treasury of Mother Good features one nursery thyme on every page with charming pictures and thick, embossed pages.
 It is not quite a board book but has sturdy cardboard pages, thicker than a normal.
-This books has a good variety of nursery rhymes.
+This book has a good variety of nursery rhymes.

 This is a shorter nursery rhyme book but it has a good mix of nursery rhymes that can be acted out or sung.
 The illustrations are whimsical and my kids love singing these nursery rhymes.